stev0025/communication_robot_station/README.md

 3. Repeat Process: The robot repeats this process, waking from sleep at specified intervals to send the inquiry again.
 4. Charging Completion: Once charging is complete, the station responds with an ACK, indicating that the robot can terminate the session and the station becomes available for other robots.

-## Protocol Design
-TBD: communication protocol between robots and stations

 ## Data Structures
 TBD: data structure

-## Station Discovery Algorithm
-TBD: algo for robots to find unoccupied stations

-## Handshake and Communication Process
-TBD: process for establishing a session and exchanging messages.

-## Error Handling and Reliability
-TBD: error handling

-## Testing and Validation
-TBD: testing